-When using Anti-SARS-CoV-2 monoclonal antibodies, treatment should be started as soon as possible after the patient receives a positive result on a SARS-CoV-2 antigen or nucleic acid amplification test (NAAT) and within ten days of symptom onset Authorized by the US FDA, the benefit of treatment with sotrovimab has not been observed in patients hospitalized due to COVID‑19 In addition, SARS-CoV-2 monoclonal antibodies may be associated with worse clinical outcomes when administered to hospitalized patients with COVID‑19 requiring high flow oxygen or mechanical ventilation.
+There is a potential risk of treatment failure due to the development of viral variants that are resistant to sotrovimab.
+Prescribing healthcare providers should choose an authorized therapeutic option with activity against circulating SARS-CoV-2 variants in their state.
+SARS-CoV-2 variant frequency data for states and jurisdictions can be accessed on the CDC website.
+When using Anti-SARS-CoV-2 monoclonal antibodies, treatment should be started as soon as possible after the patient receives a positive result on a SARS-CoV-2 antigen or nucleic acid amplification test (NAAT) and within ten days of symptom onset.
+Authorized by the US FDA, the benefit of treatment with sotrovimab has not been observed in patients hospitalized due to COVID‑19 In addition, SARS-CoV-2 monoclonal antibodies may be associated with worse clinical outcomes when administered to hospitalized patients with COVID‑19 requiring high flow oxygen or mechanical ventilation.

 And the U.S. FDA says 'Other medical conditions or factors (for example, race or ethnicity) may also place individual patients at high risk for progression to severe COVID-19, and authorization of sotrovimab under the EUA is not limited to the medical conditions or factors listed above.'

 Sotrovimab (Xevudy) Anti-SARS-CoV-2 Antibody Overview